devnull-cz/c-prog-lang/modules/2d-array-init.md

 	     ^
 ```

+The word *incomplete* here means the storage size of the array element (which is
+an array itself) is unknown.

 Note that in C99, you may or may not use a comma (`,`) after the last
 initializer.
 In C89, it was prohibited to use the comma after the last one.